gpdm/DoH/README.md

 The implementation follows [RFC8484](https://tools.ietf.org/html/rfc8484), and provides several key features:

 * support for both POST and GET queries over HTTP/2 and TLS
-* supports one or more backend DNS servers
+* supports between one and multiple backend DNS servers
+* DNS backends can be traditional DNS/udp or DoH servers
 * optional support to send telemetry information to InfluxDB
 * optional support to use Redis as an application-side response cache
 * configuration support through config files and environment vars